TonyCronin/emmet-docs/README.md

-# Official documentation site for Emmet toolkit
+# Official documentation site

-Currently, the main web-site skeleton is finished (maybe a few bugs out there), and I’m currently writing documentation for Emmet toolkit.
-Documentation itself is located in `src/documents` folder.
+Pages itself is located in `src/documents` folder.

 The web-site uses [DocPad](https://github.com/bevry/docpad) for static site generation and [Grunt.js](http://gruntjs.com) for building front-end assets.
-Both of these project uses custom plugins for building and documents generation, which might be described later.
+Both of these project uses custom plugins for building and documents generation.

 ## Local setup